-The career objectives of most School of Business students can be easily met by one of the standard concentrations, in which case pursuing an Individualized Field of study is not recommended.
-The purpose of the Individualized Field is to assist students who have a clear career objective that falls outside of the standard concentrations.
+The career objectives of most School of Business students can be easily met by one of the standard concentrations, in which case pursuing an Individualized Concentration is not recommended.
+The purpose of the Individualized Concentration is to assist students who have a clear career objective that falls outside of the standard concentrations.

-Past GWSB students have pursued Individualized Fields in the following areas
+Past GWSB students have pursued Individualized Concentrations in the following areas

 - Health Administration

 - Supply Chain Management